-These written reports are written by your son or daughter's individual subject teachers and will contain a comprehensive summary of your son or daughter's progress in each subject, usually along with helpful and pertinent targets or suggestions for future improvement.
-Your son or daughter's tutor and Housemaster/Housemistress will also write about their progress more generally and their contribution to their House and the wider School.
+These are written by your son or daughter's individual subject teachers and will contain a comprehensive summary of your son or daughter's progress in each subject, usually along with helpful and pertinent targets or suggestions for future improvement.
+Your son or daughter's tutor and/or HsM may also add a more general comment about their contribution to the wider House and School.